mikuso/ocpp-rpc/README.md

 * `head` {Buffer} - The first packet of the upgraded stream (may be empty)

 Converts an HTTP upgrade request into a WebSocket client to be handled by this RPCServer.
 This method is bound to the server instance, so it is suitable to pass directly as an `http.Server`'s `'upgrade'` event handler.

+This is typically only needed if you are creating your own HTTP server.
+HTTP servers created by [`listen()`](#serverlistenport-host-options) have their `'upgrade'` event attached to this method automatically.

 Example: